-When choosing a digital learning solution, you should think about how you are going to integrate the platform into your company’s existing IT ecosystem—future user engagement depends on it.
+When choosing a digital learning technology solution, you should think about how you are going to integrate the platform into your company’s existing IT ecosystem—future user engagement depends on it.
 For a successful rollout, technology integration must be as imperceptible as possible for users.
 Sébastien Faure, Global Integration Manager at CrossKnowledge, explains how to make it work.

 Integrating a solution, a major technical and L&D challenge